 Many of these diadromous species are protected under the Bern Convention, European Habitats Directive, CITES, IUCN and additionally also through national regulations.
 The group aims to increase information on the current status of data-poor diadromousfish species in the context of international or national classification schemes.

-The group is an offshoot of the Working Group on the Science Requirements to Support Conservation, Restoration and Management of Diadromous Species (WGRECORDS).
+The group is an offshoot of the Working Group on Science to Support Conservation, Restoration and Management of Diadromous Species (WGDIAD).